pc4653/NMO_net/README.md

 **Todo:**

+Note 7/13/17

+Spine/Neck - T2 (no T2 Flair) where lesion appears to be a long narrow white band inside the spinal cord Head - T2 Flair/T2
+Overall T2 gives the best lesion detection; however, T2 Flair may be useful at times becuase it suppresses water signal;

 Note 7/7/17

 - contrast enhancement doesn't give images a drastic change, instead just the blood vessels and the lesions become somewhat clearer after constrast agent was injected to the patient;